 Data management tools

 EPPI-Reviewer is a web application that enables researchers to manage the entire lifecyle of a review in a single location.
 Users are able to upload studies for screening, complete keywording and data extractions and analyse the results over the internet.
-The newest version of the program is EPPI-Reviewer 4.
-Full details of the program and its capabilities is available on the EPPI-Reviewer 4 gateway.
-A free one month trial can be set up at this site.
+The newest version of the program is EPPI-Reviewer Web.
+Full details of the program and its capabilities is available on the EPPI-Reviewer gateway.
+A free one month trial can be set up at this site via our Account Manager.

-If you already have an account EPPI-Reviewer 4 can be accessed by clicking here.
+If you already have an account, EPPI-Reviewer Web can be accessed by clicking here.